-To enhance the combustion efficiency and reduce the emissions of the fire in your stove, Hearthstone has developed a THERMO-CERAMIC baffle system.
+To enhance the combustion efficiency and reduce the emissions of the fire in your stove Hearthstone QHHP, Inc. has developed an advanced THERMO-CERAMIC baffle system.
 This system uses a lightweight, durable ceramic material above the burner tubes to maintain the high temperatures in the secondary combustion area and maintain the low emission - high efficiency combustion you desire.
-This material will not corrode, rust dissolve or lose its strength, however it is vulnerable to puncture or cracking due to rough handling.
+This new technology will not corrode, rust dissolve or lose its strength, however it is vulnerable to puncture or cracking due to rough handling.